syncthing/docs/users/config.rst

         sequences at random.
 Provides acceptable data distribution and minimal spinning disk strain.

     random:
-        File parts are downloaded in a random order.
+        The blocks of a file are downloaded in a random order.
 Provides great data distribution, but very taxing on spinning disk drives.

     inOrder:
-        File parts are downloaded sequentially, from start to finish.
+        The blocks of a file are downloaded sequentially, from start to finish.
 Spinning disk drive friendly, but provides no improvements to data distribution.

 copyRangeMethod